 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 The lava field by the chapel is called Kapelluhran - the Chapel lava field.

-A lot of the lava has been removed for the foundations of buildings in the Great-Reykjavík area, for road construction, and when the aluminum smelter was being built in 1969.
+A lot of the lava has been removed for the foundations of buildings in the Great-Reykjavík area, for road construction, and during the construction of the aluminum smelter in 1969.

-So this area has changed quite a bit since Kristján Eldjárn was examining the remains of the chapel.
-Thank God that the bulldozers didn't remove the remains of the chapel before it was preserved.
+So this area has changed quite a bit since Kristján Eldjárn examined the chapel's remains.
+Thank God the bulldozers didn't remove the chapel's remains before it was preserved.

+Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland